Professional Development

 Where: Online via Zoom

-To guide participants, Rhonda will briefly explain the history and issues related to using land acknowledgements.
-Using real-life examples, she will show how to research region-specific acknowledgements, what to include, and what to avoid.
+To guide participants, Rhonda briefly explained the history and issues related to using land acknowledgements.
+Using real-life examples, she showed how to research region-specific acknowledgements, what to include, and what to avoid.
+Registered participants prepared a draft acknowledgement prior to the session, and some were workshopped anonymously before participants refined their own drafts during short working sessions.

 Rhonda Kronyk is a settler/Dene research, writing, and editing consultant.
 A member of the Tsay Keh Dene Nation (Treaty 8), she calls amiskwaciwâskahikan (Edmonton) in Treaty 6 home.
 A founding member of the Indigenous Editors Association, Rhonda provides workshops for publishers and university publishing programs on how to publish culturally respectful stories by and about Indigenous Peoples.
 She has worked on manuscripts by some of Canada’s best known Indigenous authors.